Since 2011, GE Africa’s Sub-Saharan Headquarters has been located in Nairobi. The headquarters is now home to over 140 employees.

-GE is committed to supporting Kenya realize its Vision 2030 goals.
+GE is committed to supporting Kenya in realizing its Vision 2030 goals.
 In 2012, GE signed a landmark Memorandum of Understanding agreement with the government to develop projects in key sectors, including power and healthcare.

 GE is committed to sustainable power generation in Kenya.
 In September 2013, GE signed the first Wind Deal in Africa for the Kinangop Wind Farm under the Vision 2030 Kenya Power Memorandum of Understanding (MOU) in the renewable energy space.
 GE will supply 38 1.6 MW turbines and provide maintenance for the wind farm for 10 years through a service agreement with the Kinangop Wind Farm at a total value of $ 58 million.
 GE has invested $ 2 million in project development for the Kipeto Wind Farm which, when completed, will deliver 100MW to the national grid.